 This was done by using the tools that were available at the time.
 A systematic process was developed to capture, then synthesize, organize and disseminate the information to knowledgeable individuals throughout the organization.
 By doing this the first seeds of a collaborative learning organization were planted.

 The knowledge management graphic and model I produced years ago (see below) was used to advance the concept of a learning organization because that was a clear business fit for consulting companies.
 A consultant’s capabilities are directly tied to their knowledge, and that knowledge is a consulting company’s capital or stock in trade.
-From that learning organization real business transformation and business benefit can be achieved.
+From that learning organization real business transformation and business benefit is achieved.
 A learning organization is more dynamic and adapts to change more readily.
-As a result of the ability to absorb change, dynamic market conditions help ensure you are a leader rather than a laggard in the marketplace.
+Your ability to absorb change ensures you are a leader rather than a laggard in the marketplace.

 Early Collaboration and Social Media Efforts that Started to Produce Results Shortly After Y2K